Purchase the Day Trips and Hidden Places Around Rochester books

 9. Allegany State Park

-The Red House Area is renowned for its historic Tudor-style Administration Building, which is surrounded by many central attractions, including the Red House Lake.
+The Red House Area is renowned for its historic Tudor-style Administration Building, surrounded by many central attractions, including Red House Lake.
 The area offers five miles of paved bike paths, with boat and bike rentals available, as well as a sandy beach for swimming, fishing, and snowmobiling.
 Nearby attractions include Thunder Rocks and the Stone Tower.

 10. Robert H. Treman State Park